 For example, the Credit Card account has a yellow strike icon.

 To disconnect, right-click 'Edit account'.

 Then click 'Bank Feed Settings', select 'Deactivate all online services' and then 'Save and Close'.
-And now there is no yellow strike icon, so you can proceed for both of these accounts.
-We created a Checking account, so we will import into the existing Checking account.
+And now there is no yellow strike icon, so you can proceed with both of these accounts.
+We created a Checking account, so we will import it into the existing Checking account.

 Now go to 'File' - 'Utilities' - 'Import' - 'Web Connect Files'.
 Then open a QBO file.

 It shows the Account number we enter '12345', it shows "Wells Fargo Bank", which is INTU.BID '3000'.
 And we choose 'Use existing Quickbooks account', then look for that Checking account and click the 'Continue' button.

 Where is this Data is?
 Data is shown under Bank Feeds.
 "Wells Fargo" label is only at this place, where you see it.
 The actual account, that you are choosing during import, that existing account, does the bank account, where data will go.
 But you have to review them in the Bank Feeds.
 Click on the 'Transaction List'.

 You have to select the Payee.
 As you see, in this example, QuickBooks already select the Payee for you, based on the previous imports.
 The Payee from the QBO file is shown under 'Downloaded as'.
 Payee here is an actual Vendor record in QuickBooks, so you can choose it and QuickBooks will remember your choice for the next QBO import.